prakritig05/OS_Kernel_Design/README.md

     - The Meaty Skeleton Kernel begins by setting up the **GDT** and **interrupts**.
     - Once these are set, the kernel can safely handle tasks and respond to events.
 Finally, the kernel prints **“Hello, Meaty Skeleton Kernel!”** to the screen, showing that it’s ready to do more than just greet the user.
 5. **Comparison:**
     - While the Bare Bones kernel simply prints a message, the Meaty Skeleton kernel **prepares the system** before showing the message.
 It’s like organizing a desk before you start working.
 The Meaty Skeleton Kernel isn’t just functional — it’s organized and ready to take on more tasks.
-(Meaty skeleton is sooo not us students! 😊lol)

 **Approach to Development**